huttered40/cpr-perf-model/README.md

 Welcome!

-This repository hosts a software framework for high-dimensional performance modeling via CP tensor decomposition.
+This repository hosts a software framework for high-dimensional performance modeling via low-rank tensor decomposition.
-Modeling domains are characterized as multi-dimensional regular grids.
+An application's modeling domain is discretized using multi-dimensional regular grids.
-Performance data sampled across these grid comprise multi-dimensional arrays (i.e., tensors).
+Performance data sampled across this domain comprise tensors, elements of which represent sample means of measured performance of configurations mapped within corresponding grid-cells.
-We map execution time measurements for each configuration of application benchmark parameters to a tensor and use this tensor to predict the execution time of a given configuration.
+Low-rank factorizations of these tensors are then used to predict the execution time of a given configuration.

 This Python (v2.7) framework configures canonical-polyadic (CP) tensor decomposition models from provided performance data and leverages high-performance tensor computation software publically available within the Cyclops Tensor Framework.

 ## Highlights
-This framework enables both **user-directed discretization** of high-dimensional modeling domains and **user-selected loss functions**.
+This framework enables **user-directed discretization** of high-dimensional modeling domains.
 Our experiments have shown that mean-squared loss functions with logarithmic transformations to execution data are most accurate, efficient, and robust to roundoff error during model optimization.
-Our interface therefore is limited to this class of loss functions.
+Our interface therefore is limited to this class of loss functions, although CP decompositions may be optimized using alternative loss functions.

 ## Build and Use
 Clone `https://github.com/navjo2323/ctf` and update `PYTHONPATH` to reference the `lib_python` subdirectory within the cloned directory.